 - Aftercare and follow-up treatment: As effective as inpatient or outpatient rehab can be in helping to stabilize patients in recovery and create the foundation for a life in sobriety, aftercare and alumni involvement is also crucial.

 Ready to Move Forward

-For many people struggling with substance abuse, the thought of undergoing withdrawal symptoms is less than appealing.
+For many people struggling with substance misuse, the thought of undergoing withdrawal symptoms is less than appealing.
 Many postpone entrance into treatment simply because they don’t feel prepared to undergo detox.
-While it makes sense to take the process of detox seriously, it does not have to be an overwhelming process.
 With the right resources and with medical supervision, your loved one will be able to successfully navigate detox.
 Contact us at Futures Recovery Healthcare to connect your loved one with the treatment needed to begin a bright future without drugs and alcohol abuse.